0x0ff537/Process-Injection/C++/HeapAlloc-EnumLocalesA/README.md

 ```
 The resulting list should be included in the code along with the decryption key, this is a nice trick to hide the payload.

-If you want to read more about the Lazarus loader check it here: https://research.nccgroup.com/2021/01/23/rift-analysing-a-lazarus-shellcode-execution-method/.
+If you want to read more about the Lazarus loader check here: https://research.nccgroup.com/2021/01/23/rift-analysing-a-lazarus-shellcode-execution-method/.

 Some other useful links:
 - http://ropgadget.com/posts/abusing_win_functions.html